What The Charts Are Telling Us On Bitcoin — Coiled, Not Capitulating

 Pull up bitcoin on the daily and the picture is unambiguous.
 Price is pinned a half-percent off the thirty-day low, almost eight percent off the monthly high, with the 20-day rolling under the 50.
 Realized vol has collapsed to 1.4 percent.
 The technical scoreboard reads zero bull, one bear, four neutral.

 That is not a crash chart.
 It is also not a base.
-It is a coil, with the trend already broken on the medium term, and the only honest answer is that the next tradable move starts with a break — out the top or out the bottom of this compression.
+It is a coil, with the medium-term trend already broken, and the only honest answer is that the next tradable move starts with a break — out the top or out the bottom of this compression.

 The 20-day is rolling under the 50-day.
 That is the only outright bear signal on the board, and it is the one that matters most for trend traders.
 The medium-term trend has rolled.
 Until the 20-day curls back over the 50, every bounce is a counter-trend bounce — fine to scalp, dangerous to marry.